Hasan Mahmud (cricketer)

+Hasan Mahmud (হাসান মাহমুদ; born 12 October 1999) is a Bangladeshi cricketer.
+He plays as a right arm fast pace bowler.
+He made his international debut for the Bangladesh cricket team in March 2020.

 Domestic career

 He made his first-class debut for Chittagong Division in the 2017–18 National Cricket League on 13 October 2017.
 He made his List A debut for Khelaghar Samaj Kallyan Samity in the 2017–18 Dhaka Premier Division Cricket League on 5 February 2018.

 In November 2019, he was selected to play for the Dhaka Platoon in the 2019–20 Bangladesh Premier League.
-He made his Twenty20 debut for Dhaka Platoon in the 2019–20 Bangladesh Premier League on 12 December 2019.
+He made his Twenty20 debut for Dhaka Platoon in the 2019–20 Bengal Premier League on 12 December 2019.

 International career

 In December 2017, he was named in Bangladesh's squad for the 2018 Under-19 Cricket World Cup.

 In November 2019, he was named in Bangladesh's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 Later the same month he was named in Bangladesh's squad for the men's cricket tournament at the 2019 South Asian Games.
-The Bangladesh team won the gold medal, after they beat Sri Lanka by seven wickets in the final.
+The Bangladesh team won the gold medal, after beating Sri Lanka by seven wickets in the final.